scottfr/SystemsBook/12 Agents/Agents.md

 ## Working with Agents

-Working with agents is fundamentally different from working with primitives in a pure System Dynamics your model.
-For instance, if you have a regular model and refer to the value of a variable or stock you get a single value back.
+Working with agents is fundamentally different from working with primitives in a pure System Dynamics model.
+For instance, if you have a regular model and you refer to the value of a variable or stock you get a single value back.
 With agents, however, when you refer to the value of a primitive you might get a separate value for each individual agent in your model.

-So for instance, if you have 100 agents and you refer to the primitive \p{Size}, you will get100 different sizes one for each of the agents in the model.
+So for instance, if you have 100 agents and you refer to the primitive \p{Height}, you will get 100 different heights one for each of the agents in the model.
+Similarly, in the case of our disease model, if you you request the value of the state \p{Infected}, you will get a different infected value for each of the agents in the model.

 You will need to extend your modeling toolkit in order to be able to effectively manage agents and accomplish your goals in your model.
 The key building block of this extended toolkit is the vector^[In other programing languages and modeling environments vectors are sometimes called "Arrays" or "Lists".].
 In the following sections we will first introduce the general concept of vectors and then show how you can use them to interact with agents.

 ### Working with Vectors

 A vector is an ordered list of items.
 In Insight Maker vectors can be written using the '«' sign (or '<<') followed by the '»' sign (or '>>').
-For instance the following is a vector of the first four integers:

-\e{«1, 2, 3, 4»}
+For instance imagine we had a small population of only four people.
+If we asked the model for the heights of those four people^[Using an equation like \e{Value(FindAll([Population]), [Height])}.
+We'll see later how to construct equations like this.] in meters we might get something like this:

+\e{«2, 1.8, 1.9, 1.5»}

-Insight Maker has an extensive set of capabilities and functions for manipulating vectors.
-For instance you can do multiplication using vectors:
+This indicates that our population has four people with heights of 2, 1.8, 1.9 and 1.5 meters.
+Insight Maker has an extensive set of capabilities and functions for manipulating and summarizing vectors such as this.
+For instance, if we wanted to know the height of the tallest person in our population, we could use the \e{Max()} function:

-\e{2*«1, 2, 3, 4» # = «2, 4, 6, 8»}

-Or do elementwise multiplication:

-\e{«1, 2, 1, 2»*«1, 2, 3, 4» # = «1, 4, 3, 8»}

-Or addition using vectors:

-\e{2+«1, 2, 3, 4» # = «3, 4, 5, 6»}

-Again, we can also do addition elementwise:

-\e{«1, 2, 1, 2»+«1, 2, 3, 4» # = «2, 4, 4, 6»}

-There are also a large number of functions you can use to summarize vectors.
-For instance, you can find the average value in a vector:

-\e{mean(«1, 2, 3, 4») # = 2.5}

-Or the number of elements in a vector:
+\e{Max(«2, 1.8, 1.9, 1.5») # = 2}

+If we wanted to know the height of the smallest person in the population we could use the \e{Min()} function:

+\e{Min(«2, 1.8, 1.9, 1.5») # = 1.5}

+Let's say we wanted to know the average height of the people in our our population.
+We could either use the \e{Mean()} or \e{Median()} functions:

+\e{Mean(«2, 1.8, 1.9, 1.5») # = 1.8}

+\e{Median(«2, 1.8, 1.9, 1.5») # = 1.85}

+We can also use basic mathematical operations on our vectors.
+For example, assume we needed to design a room such that the top of the room was at least half a meter above a person's head.
+We could find the required room height for each person by adding 0.5 to the vector of heights:

+\e{«2, 1.8, 1.9, 1.5» + 0.5 # = «2.5, 2.3, 2.4, 2»}

+We can also add vectors together.
+For instance, let's imagine that some of the agents had hats on and we have measured the height of these hats and got the following vector of heights: \e{«0.05, 0, 0.1, 0»} (two of the people do not wear hats).
+We could find the height of the agents when they are wearing their hats using:

+\e{«2, 1.8, 1.9, 1.5» + «0.05, 0, 0.1, 0» # = «2.05, 1.8, 2, 1.5»}

+Another useful vector function is the \e{Count()} function.
+Assuming we did not know there were four agents, we could determine how many elements there were in the vector using this function:

-\e{count(«1, 2, 3, 4») # = 4 }
+\e{Count(«2, 1.8, 1.9, 1.5») # = 4 }

-There are also functions you can use to change the ordering of elements in a vector:

-\e{reverse(«1, 2, 3, 4») # = «4, 3, 2, 1» }

-\e{sort(«3, 4, 2, 1») # = «1, 2, 3, 4» }
+You can do a lot with these basic functions but there are also two very powerful vector functions we should mention: \e{Map()} and \e{Filter()}.
+Map takes each element in a vector and applies some transformation to it and returns a vector of the transformations.
+As an example, let's say we wanted to test whether or not are agents were tall enough to ride an amusement park ride with a cutoff of 1.85 meters.
+We could get a vector containing whether or not each agent was tall enough using:

+\e{Map(«2, 1.8, 1.9, 1.5», x >= 1.85) # = «true, false, true, false» }

+Here the function \e{x >= 2} is applied to each element in the vector (with \e{x} representing the element value) and the results of this element-by-element evaluation of the function is returned.

+Filter takes a function and applies it to each element in a vector.
+If the function evaluates to true, the element is included in the resulting vector; if the function evaluates to false, the element is not included in the results.
+For instance, if we just wanted the heights of the people who were tall enough to ride the ride, we could use:

+\e{Filter(«2, 1.8, 1.9, 1.5», x >= 1.85) # = «2, 1.9» }

-A couple of very useful functions are available to combine vectors together:
+Lastly, there are a couple of very useful functions are available to combine vectors together. \e{Union()} takes two vectors and combines them together removing duplicated elements.

 \e{Union(«1, 2 ,3», «2, 3 ,4») # = «1, 2, 3, 4» }

+\e{Intersection()} takes two vectors and returns a vector containing the elements that are in both of the vectors.

 \e{Intersection(«1, 2 ,3», «2, 3 ,4») # = «2, 3» }

+\e{Difference()} takes two vectors and returns a vector containing the elements that are in either one of the vectors but *not* in both of the vectors.

 \e{Difference(«1, 2 ,3», «2, 3 ,4») # = «1, 4» }

-And lastly there are two very powerful vector functions we should mention: \e{Map()} and \e{Filter()}.
-Map takes each element in a vector and applies some transformation to it and returns a vector of the transformations.
-For instance, if we wanted to find the square of each element in a vector we could use the following:

-\e{Map(«1, 2, 3, 4», x^2) # = «1, 4, 9, 16» }

-Here the function \e{x^2} is applied to each element in the vector (with \e{x} representing the element value) and the results are returned.

-Filter takes a function and applies it to each element in a vector.
-If the function evaluates to true, the element is included in the resulting vector; if the function evaluates to false, the element is not included in the results.
-For instance, the following function filters out all elements that are smaller than 2:

-\e{Filter(«1, 2, 3, 4», x >= 2) # = «2, 3, 4» }

 There are many more vector functions available, but these are some of the key ones.
 They will prove invaluable when you come to working with vectors of agents.